 Munich Child, symbol of the city of Munich which leads the opening parade of the Munich Oktoberfest.
 The child is dressed in brown monk's

 garb with golden stripes, similar to that of the Benedictine order, founders of the city.

 Food: German specialties include grilled Bratwurst (pork sausage), Weisswuurst (veal sausage),

 Frankfurters, BBQ chicken, pretzels and "Rollmops", a marinated herring served with rye bread.
 Potato salad and sauerkraut are made in

 the Delaware Saengerbund kitchen by the Ladies organization.
 A variety of Torten and traditional plum cake are the tempting sweet fare.

 Oktoberfest tent.
-Seating is limited and by Reservation only and the cost is $59 per person.
+Seating is limited and by Reservation only.
 Includes special German menu and featured beers.
-For information and reservations call 302-766-5432.

 Continuous Entertainment: The